thunderbird/webext-docs/contacts.rst

 .. api-section-annotation-hack::

 A set of individual properties for a particular contact, and its vCard string.
-Further information can be found in :ref:`howto_contacts`.
+Further information can be found in :doc:`/examples/contacts`.

 .. api-header::
    :label: object